 Dr. Marisa Randazzo, PhD

-Dr. Marisa Randazzo is the Executive Director of the Ontic Center of Excellence (COE).
-The Center works hand in hand with the Center for Protective Intelligence and manages strategic consulting and services to support the development of threat assessment protocols.
+Dr. Marisa Randazzo is the Executive Director of Threat Management at Ontic.
+She leads strategic consulting and services to support the development of threat assessment protocols.
 Previously, she led SIGMA Threat Management Associates LLC as the Chief Executive Officer and Founder, covering threat assessment training and consulting operations as well as strategic initiatives, providing daily management and visionary leadership to all of SIGMA’s work.
 She is recognized internationally as an expert on threat assessment & threat management, school shootings and other types of targeted violence, and protective intelligence investigations.
 She also serves as Director of Threat Assessment for Georgetown University.

 Dr. Randazzo served for ten years with the U.S. Secret Service, most recently as the agency’s Chief Research Psychologist.
 Among her various responsibilities, she co-directed the Safe School Initiative, the landmark federal study of school shootings conducted jointly by the U.S. Secret Service and U.S. Department of Education.
 Dr. Randazzo is an accomplished presenter and instructor on threat assessment investigations, having trained over 15,000 professionals in law enforcement, management, administration, mental health, and the intelligence community throughout the United States, Canada, and the European Union.
 Her research is used in the federal, state, and local law enforcement communities and has been credited in the media with preventing planned attacks.